Trương Định: French invasion in 1859

 The process of Vietnam's colonisation began in September 1858 when a Franco-Spanish force landed at Da Nang in central Vietnam and attempted to proceed to the capital, Huế.
 After becoming tied down, they sailed to the less-defended south.
 The French and Spanish quickly captured the imperial Citadel of Saigon in February 1859—the fortress's commander committed suicide.
 The citadel was razed and the substantial supplies were confiscated.
 The leaderless and defeated imperial troops fled in disarray.
 The attacks were ordered by French Emperor Napoleon III.
 French diplomats, naval officers, merchants and missionaries had long advocated the expedition.
-The missionaries wanted the French administration to facilitate their work converting the Vietnamese to Roman Catholicism, while military and business figures saw commercial opportunities in Vietnam.
+The missionaries wanted the French administration to facilitate their work converting the Vietnamese to Roman Catholicism, while military and business figures saw strategic and commercial opportunities in Vietnam.
 Napoleon's motivations were primarily imperial, strategic and commercial, but he found it convenient to cite "freedom of religion" as his justification for taking action.
 The Nguyễn Dynasty was Confucianist and had restricted the activity of missionaries.
 The belief system of Christianity was incompatible with the Confucian belief that the monarch was the "son of heaven".

-In response to the razing of the Citadel of Saigon, Định organised his local levies into a guerrilla force that initially numbered between 500 and 1000 men, operating out of Thuan Kieu.
-They were armed with bladed spears, fire lances, knives, sabres, bamboo sticks and swords, trained and on call as necessary.
-As a local notable who was respected for his leadership and military ability, Định naturally assumed a lead role in the partisan movement that responded to Tự Đức's appeals for popular resistance against European aggression.
-In the initial phase of the conflict, the local militias concentrated on evacuating the populace from areas that had been taken over by the French, while urging those who chose to stay to not cooperate with the Europeans.
+In response to the razing of the Citadel of Saigon, Định organized his local levies into a guerrilla force that initially numbered between 500 and 1000 men, operating out of Thuan Kieu.
+They were armed with bladed spears, bow and arrows, fire lances, knives, machetes, sabres, swords, and a small amount of firearms, who were trained and ready at whatsoever moment.
+As a renowned local leader who was respected for his leadership and military prowess, Định naturally assumed a lead role in the partisan movement that responded to Tự Đức's appeals for popular resistance against the French aggression.
+In the initial phase of the conflict, the local militias concentrated on evacuating the populace from areas that had been taken over by the French, while urging those who chose to stay to not cooperate with them.
 Snipers were deployed into French areas to assassinate isolated soldiers.